Your sales leads are like the Legos that help you build your business.

 After all, a rep could be in the right location, have the most experience and the best expertise with a certain type of lead—but if they already have their plate full with other leads, this new lead won’t get the attention it needs.

-So, before assigning a lead to a rep, make sure they have the time in their schedule and the resources to dedicate to new leads.
+So, before assigning an incoming lead to a rep, make sure they have the time in their schedule and the resources to dedicate to new leads.

 4. Test different lead distribution strategies to see what works best for your team.